Skip to main content

-During the qualification phase, founders need to evaluate their valuation expectations against the 50th and 75th percentile of valuation ranges for a given investor to ensure a strong-fit.
+Most investors have a well-defined range at which they invest at a given stage.
+As an example, a majority of investors that are focused on Pre-seed do not invest at valuations greater than $12-15m.
+During qualification, founders need to evaluate their valuation expectations against the 50th and 75th percentile of valuation ranges for a given investor to ensure a strong-fit.

 Understanding Valuation Preferences

-Venture investors tend to have unique views on valuations they view as favourable.
+Venture investors tend to have unique views on valuation ranges that they view as acceptable at a given stage.
 Generally speaking, most investors fall somewhere on the spectrum between two extremes:

-• Targeting Great Exits: For many VCs, the strategy is to invest in Companies that they believe are likely to deliver 10x+ returns.
+• Optimising for Entry Prices: For many VCs, the strategy is to invest in Companies that they believe are likely to deliver 10x+ returns based on a low entry price.
 Such funds tend to be extremely sensitive to the entry price and are easily discouraged by high valuation expectations.

 Most VCs tend to fall somewhere on the spectrum between the above two extremes.